Target: Ontario Shipyards, Mohawk College, Canadian Department of National Defence, PM Carney. Tone: Forensic, Urgent, Structural.

 The Epstein Economy Behind the Contract

-Korea's sex trade accounts for approximately 4% of GDP.24 The 2017 documentary Save My Seoul documented that "corporate slush funds are used to pay for prostitution or sexual entertainment" (30:33), that "8 out of 10 Korean males have bought sex" (27:28), and that police actively refuse to classify coerced women as victims (40:45).25
+Korea's sex trade has been estimated at between 1.6% and 4% of GDP depending on study year — the higher figure from a 2003 government estimate, the lower from KWDI's 2007 research.44 The 2017 documentary Save My Seoul documented that "corporate slush funds are used to pay for prostitution or sexual entertainment" (30:33), that "8 out of 10 Korean males have bought sex" (27:28), and that police actively refuse to classify coerced women as victims (40:45).45 Entertainment "sponsorship" — the industry term for the pipeline that delivers young talent to private sex parties in exchange for roles, grades, and careers — mirrors clinical sexual grooming stage-for-stage: selection, gifting, isolation, normalization, coercive dependence.3846

-At Dongguk University — the academic institution most directly linked to Hanwha's talent pipeline — a faculty member convicted in 2017 of bid-rigging government subsidies was subsequently promoted twice and eventually made Dean.26 This is not an anomaly.
-This is institutional capture in operation: the systematic rewarding of loyalty over legality.
+At Dongguk University — the academic institution most directly linked to Hanwha's talent pipeline — a faculty member convicted in 2017 of bid-rigging government subsidies was subsequently promoted twice and eventually made Dean.48 When Gender Watchdog exposed the falsified UBC partnership, Dongguk did not investigate.
+It executed a digital panic scrub — the institutional equivalent, in Pak Noja's framing, of shredding documents: "a healthy institution investigates; a captured institution destroys evidence."38

 Six Months of Warnings, Still No Audit